Census in Canada

 There have been questions about religion in Canada in the national census since 1871.
 In 1951, when the frequency of conducting the national census changed from being collected every 10 years to every 5 years, questions about religion were still asked only every 10 years.

-Questions on religion were included in the last census, which occurred in 2021, but it will not be included in the 2026 census as questions on religion are included in census years that end in “1”.

-The census typically undercounts the population by ~2–4% because people are not at home, have trouble understanding the census, or census enumerators are unable to find the people.
+The census typically undercounts the population by ~2–4% because people are not at home, people have trouble understanding the census, or census enumerators are unable to find the people.